 “Itin’s is a rare and exciting artistry indeed…poised, pure, and ravishing in its range of colour, Itin’s playing is a prime example of a superb technique put at the service of an inquiring and imaginative mind.”
 (Daily Telegraph, London)

 Audiences throughout the world revere Ilya Itin’s unique artistry.
-Playing to sold-out houses in Japan and in the US, he is known for his extraordinary range, power, quality of sound and command of the piano.
-His Princeton recital was singled out by the Philadelphia Inquirer as a “top ten musical moment of the year”, and in the New York Times he was described as: “…a brilliantly insightful pianist who offered a
+Playing to sold out houses in Japan and in the US, he is known for his extraordinary range, power, quality of sound and command of the piano.
+His Princeton recital was singled out by the Philadelphia Inquirer as a “top ten musical moment of the year”, and the NYT critic described him as: “…a brilliantly insightful pianist who offered a superb recital “.
+Since capturing the Gold Medal, BBC Audience Award, and Contemporary Music Prize at the 1996 Leeds International Piano Competition, Ilya Itin has performed throughout the world bringing his powerful musical imagination and mastery to wide ranging repertoire.
+“I’d go to hear him play the phonebook,” remarked BBC TV critic Ian Burnside.

-Since capturing the Gold Medal, BBC Audience Award, and Contemporary Music Prize at the 1996 Leeds International Piano Competition, Ilya Itin has performed throughout the world bringing his powerful musical imagination and mastery to the wide-ranging repertoire.
-“I’d go hear him play the phonebook,” remarked BBC TV critic Ian Burnside.
-He has performed with many of the world’s great conductors, including Sir Simon Rattle, Neemi Jarvi, Christoph von Dohnanyi, Yakov Kreizberg, Vassily Sinaisky, Valery Polyansky, and Mikhail Pletnev.
-The list of orchestras he has performed with includes the Cleveland Orchestra, the St. Petersburg Philharmonic, the Tokyo Symphony, the National Symphony, the London Philharmonic, the China National Symphony, the Symphony Orchestra of India; the Mexico City Philharmonic; and the Rochester Philharmonic.
+Ilya Itin has performed with many of the world’s great conductors, including Sir Simon Rattle, Neemi Jarvi, Christoph von Dohnanyi, Yakov Kreizberg, Vassily Sinaisky, Valery Polyansky, and Mikhail Pletnev performing as soloist with orchestras, including the Cleveland Orchestra, the St. Petersburg Philharmonic, the Tokyo Symphony, the National Symphony, the London Philharmonic, the China National Symphony, the Symphony Orchestra of India; the Mexico City Philharmonic; and the Rochester Philharmonic.

-Much lauded for his chamber music collaborations with colleagues and friends in the US, Europe, and Asia, his recent performances were in New York, California, and Japan.
-He has been a regular guest artist with the Jupiter Chamber Players for more than a decade and much sought after as a duo partner in Japan and in the US.
-Ilya Itin’s numerous chamber music recordings include Beethoven’s “Spring” Sonata, Brahms Viola Sonata, Martinu Double Violin Sonata, and Piazzola Spring/Autumn in Buenos Aires, with Igor Gruppmann, violin and Vesna Gruppmann, viola/violin.
+Much lauded for his chamber music collaborations with colleagues and friends in the US, Europe and Asia, he recently performed Beethoven Archduke Trio in New York with the Jupiter Chamber Players followed by a recital of the complete Brahms Sonatas in Tokyo with violinist, Fuminori Maro Shinozaki.
+He has made numerous recordings of chamber music, including Beethoven’s “Spring” Sonata, Brahms Viola Sonata, Martinu Double Violin Sonata, and Piazzola Spring/Autumn in Buenos Aires, with Igor Gruppmann, violin and Vesna Gruppmann, viola/violin.
 Mr. Itin has also recorded a full recital with legendary violinist Ida Haendel at the Miami International Piano Festival.